lannodev/WebPrintZebra/README.md

 # Web-Print-Zebra
-Imprimir etiquetas em EPL e ZPL usando o plugin qz print
+Print labels with EPL ad ZPL using the plugin qz print

-Template utilizando o plugin qz print https://github.com/luciano-work/qz-print para imprimir através do navegador em impressoras zebra.
+Template with the plugin qz print https://github.com/luciano-work/qz-print to print labels through browser in zebra printers.